PSSim/PSSim/Examples/IBR Setpoint Change.md

 # Results
 Plots

-Expectation: P stepoint is seen as a change in power balance in the grid
+Expectation: P setpoint is seen as a change in power balance in the grid